-In law school, I worked as a student attorney in Michigan State University College of Law’s Indian Law Clinic.
+In law school, I worked as a student attorney at Michigan State University College of Law’s Indian Law Clinic.
 As a student attorney, I worked on Indian Child Welfare Act cases.
 These cases involved parents who were having their parental rights terminated, mainly due to their struggles with substance abuse issues.
 I always wanted to use my education to help those in my community who were the most vulnerable to social inequality.
-My background and the Phoenix’s mission directly aligned.
+My background and Phoenix’s mission are directly aligned.
 I wanted to work with an organization that I felt was proactively addressing a problem, while also providing its members with the important feeling of belonging to a community.

 2. What have you enjoyed most about your fellowship so far?

 Yulin: I really enjoy participating in programming and meeting our team members.
 We have so many different events all over LA, and it’s been exciting getting to attend events like biking or yoga on the beach and have it be a part of my job!
 I have always wanted to try things like cycling and boxing, and Phoenix programming allows me (and our team members) to experience that at no cost, which has been amazing.
-It’s also been enjoyable being a part of such a diverse and supportive team.
+It’s also been enjoying being a part of such a diverse and supportive team.

 Glen: Everything!
-I really enjoy working with the Phoenix’s Chief Legal Officer, Jess Morgan.
+I really enjoy working with Phoenix’s Chief Legal Officer, Jess Morgan.
 As a young attorney, I am always looking to learn from others in the profession.
 Jess has made me feel like a valuable member of her team, and she teaches me things that I know I will carry with me for the rest of my career.
 I also enjoy the team.
 Everyone has a different story, but they all bring something valuable to the organization.
 I can tell that everyone in the organization is passionate about their work.

 3. What is a typical week like for a Phoenix RISE Fellow?